My meaty (or vegan) cholent (or tshoolnt) recipe from Vienna.

-- The evening before you plan to serve the cholent, soak the washed beans and pearl barley in 1 1/2 liters / 1 3/4 quarts of water.
+- The evening before you plan to serve the cholent, soak the washed beans and pearl barley covered in 1 1/2 liters / 1 3/4 quarts of water.

 - Preheat the oven to 120°C/250°F.

-- In a 5 to 6 liter/quart large cast-iron cocotte, Dutch oven or electric crockpot (you will need a lid!) melt the schmaltz (or oil).
+- In a 5 to 6 liter/quart large cast-iron cocotte, Dutch oven or electric crockpot (you will need a lid!) melt the schmaltz (or olive oil).

 - If using raw meat, nicely brown the meat on all sides in the melted schmaltz (or oil) over medium-high heat.
 Take the meat out of the pot and reserve for later.

 - Over low heat, sauté and slightly brown the onion with a pinch of salt in the same pot and the same fat for approximately five minutes.

 - Add the crushed garlic and stir until the aroma develops.

-Season with the two paprikas and the pepper, stir and immediately start to add bit by bit 2 cups of cold water.
+- Season with the two paprikas and the pepper, stir and immediately start to add bit by bit the chicken stock.
 Continue to stir well until there are no lumps.

 - Pour in the soaked beans and the pearl barley together with the soaking liquid and bring to a boil.